wiremock/wiremock.org/src/content/docs/dotnet/using-wiremock-net-testcontainers.md

 This options requires docker service running locally.

-Both the [Linux](https://hub.docker.com/repository/docker/sheyenrath/wiremock.net) and the [Windows](https://hub.docker.com/repository/docker/sheyenrath/wiremock.net-windows/general) version from WireMock.Net are supported <sup>:memo:</sup>.
+Both the [Linux](https://hub.docker.com/repository/docker/sheyenrath/wiremock.net) and the [Windows](https://hub.docker.com/repository/docker/sheyenrath/wiremock.net-windows/general) version from WireMock.Net are supported <sup>📝</sup>.

-:memo: It's not needed to specify the version, this is determined automatically.
+📝 It's not needed to specify the version, this is determined automatically.
 (So if you are running Docker on a Windows Host, the Windows Docker image is used, else the Linux Docker image is used.

 ## Usage
 ### Build and Start